 Publishers (Affiliates) – Affiliates come in all shapes and sizes.
 They typically have their own audience through content, Search Engine Optimization (SEO), e-mail, and social media activities.
-They can be bloggers, active social media posters, niche content and personal websites, shopping sites, loyalty, as well as coupon and reward websites.
+They can be bloggers, active social media posters, niche content and personal websites, shopping sites, loyalty partners, as well as coupon sites and reward websites.
 They earn commission when successful conversions (sales, high-value leads, new customers, etc.) are generated from their marketing efforts.

-Affiliate Networks – Affiliate networks and Software as a Service (SaaS) platforms act as intermediaries in the affiliate marketing model between brands and their affiliate partners.
+Affiliate Technology – Affiliate networks and Software as a Service (SaaS) platforms act as technological intermediaries in the affiliate marketing model between brands and their affiliate partners.
 Networks typically handle all tracking, reporting and payment to the affiliates/publishers whereas SaaS platforms serve solely as a tracking technology partner.
-They also help recruit publishers.
+They also help recruit affiliates.

-Merchants (Advertisers, Retailers) – These companies sell a product or service.
-Industries and verticals include traditional retail, direct-to-consumer, subscription services, financial services/FinTech, travel, health and beauty products), telecom, broadband, gaming, and more.
+Companies (Advertisers, Brands, Retailers) – These companies sell a product or service.
+Industries and verticals include traditional retail, direct-to-consumer, subscription services, financial services/FinTech, travel, health and beauty, technology, gaming, online marketplaces, and many more.

 Identifying the Bad Apples

-Networks are the glue that connect publishers and advertisers in the digital world.
-Some networks are full service and take commissions, and others are created using licensed technology to manage tracking and payment for which the technology vendor is simply paid a fee.
+Affiliate technology is the glue that connects affiliates with brands in the digital world.
+Some affiliate networks are full service and take commissions, and others, such as SaaS platforms, are created using licensed technology to manage tracking and payment for which the technology vendor is simply paid a fee.

-The trick is understanding if the network is actively involved or when someone has licensed technology to build their network.
+The trick is understanding if the affiliate technology provider is actively involved or when someone has licensed technology to build their network.
 In these cases, it’s akin to someone who is selling a gun saying they are not responsible for how it is used.